 The idea of this plugin is that it will run a scan on your WordPress installation to figure out which plugins are slowing down your site.

-You will be able to see a breakdown of exactly how long each plugin takes to load along with the impact your theme has.
+You will be able to see a breakdown of exactly how long each plugin takes to load along with the impact your theme has on load times.

 - View a full profile of the impact your plugins and theme have on your site